History of the Jews in Switzerland: Post-World War II

 The European Jewish Congress contends that those statistics demonstrate a "huge increase in anti-Semitic incidents in Switzerland", quoting a different survey made by the Intercommunity Coordination against Anti-Semitism and Defamation - CICAD.
 The CICAD reported a physical assault against a Jewish man, five incidents of threats, three incidents of damage to property, and three incidents of graffiti.
 One of those incidents was reported on by Haaretz: "An Orthodox Jew from Belgium was lightly wounded in an assault in Switzerland, which witnesses called an anti-Semitic attack.
 The victim, identified only as A. Wachsstock, was walking toward his car, where his wife and four children were waiting for him, when a man in his sixties began hitting him and shouting anti-Semitic profanities, including “Juden raus,” or “Jews, get out” in German.

+In February 2024, Swiss police investigated a winter sport rental at the foot of the Pischa mountain in Davos for banning Jewish customers (the notice in Hebrew at the rental read "Due to various very annoying incidents, including the theft of a sled, we no longer rent sports equipment to our Jewish brothers.
+This applies to all equipment such as sleds, air boards, ski jacks and snowshoes.
+Thank you very much for understanding."), but the rental quickly reversed its decision following public backlash.
+The incident sparked criticism and condemnation from anti-racism groups and the Swiss Federation of Jewish Communities.
+Following this incident, the Swiss Federation of Jewish Communities (SIG) and local Davos representatives engaged in a series of negotiations, mediated by an external private agency specializing in mediation and conflict resolution.
+The resulting agreement, a ten-point plan, aims to foster better understanding and integration of Jewish guests in Davos.
+This plan, released in early July 2024, includes the establishment of a contact point for Jewish visitors, increased engagement with rabbis in an advisory role, the expansion of an SIG antisemitism prevention project, and revised informational materials on rules of conduct for all visitors, to be made available to them in advance of their visit.
+Additionally, initiatives will focus on educating both foreign guests and the local population about Swiss customs and the history of Jewish life in the region.
+Measures to manage tourism flows and promote equal treatment of all guests in tourism businesses were also agreed upon.